How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Summary

-Last but not least, hens are sociable birds during the day but alone at night.
+Last but not least, hens are sociable birds during the day but are alone at night.
 Given ample roosting space, each bird will have its spot without feeling crowded or uncomfortable.

 Finally, hens prefer to sleep alone at night but are gregarious during the day.
 Given ample roosting space, each bird will have its spot without feeling crowded or uncomfortable.